totaljs/flow/readme.md

     // =====================
     // PROPERTIES
     // =====================

+    component.paused;
+    // {Boolean} - determines whether the Flow is paused
+    // +v5.1.0

     component.duration;
     // {Number} - time of data processing between input and output in milliseconds